-- Students must maintain a grade point average of "C" (2.00) or better in all core ATR course work. - 2.
-Students must successfully complete all clinical experiences as evidenced by approved clinical instructor evaluations. - Students must successfully complete clinical experiences as determined by current CAATE standards and program requirements for hours and/or completion of clinical competencies. - 4.
-Students found to have been in violation of the university's Academic Honor Code will be subject to disciplinary action as set forth in the current Code of Student Life. - 5.
-Students found to be in violation of the National Athletic Trainers' Association Code of Ethics for practicing athletic trainers will be subject to dismissal from the program.
+- Students must maintain a grade point average of "C" (2.00) or better in all core ATR course work. - Students must successfully complete all clinical experiences as evidenced by approved clinical instructor evaluations. - Students must successfully complete clinical experiences as determined by current CAATE standards and program requirements for clinical hours and completion of clinical proficiencies. - 4.
+Students found to have been in violation of the university's Academic Honor Code will be subject to disciplinary action as set forth in the current Code of Student Life. - Students found to be in violation of the National Athletic Trainers' Association Code of Ethics for practicing athletic trainers will be subject to dismissal from the program.

 Other Program Requirements/Information: It is required that all students admitted to the program receive a physical examination from a licensed physician.
 Admission to the program is subject to successful completion of the physical examination.
 Students admitted to the program must also demonstrate proof of current immunizations including tetanus and hepatitis B vaccinations.
-Those students who choose not to receive the hepatitis B series must have a signed waiver on file with the Athletic Training Education director.
+Those students who choose not to receive the hepatitis B series must have a signed waiver on file with the Athletic Training Program director.
 The cost for immunizations and labs or follow-up testing will be the responsibility of the student as well.
-Additional costs to the student will be the purchase of student liability insurance, membership to the National Athletic

-Trainers' Association, criminal background check, two shirts per year that are to be worn during the students' clinical rotations, and laboratory fees.
+Additional costs to the student will be the purchase of student liability insurance, membership to the National Athletic Trainers' Association, criminal background check, athletic training apparel to be worn during the students' clinical rotations, and travel expenses.